Botfuel/botfuel-dialog/references/prompt_dialog.md

 #### dim

-The **dimension** defines the type of information expected.
-It is used by an entity extractor or a corpus extractor to extract information from a user answer.
+The **dimension** defines the type of information that will be extracted from the user sentence.
+Dimensions can be pre-defined or user-defined.

 > dim is a **required** property.

-[Here](https://app.botfuel.io/docs#possible-dimensions) you can find the list of available dimensions used by the **Botfuel NLP entity extraction**.
+The entity extractor based on [**Botfuel NLP entity extraction** web service](http://docs.botfuel.io/api#entity-extraction) supports [31 dimensions](http://docs.botfuel.io/api#possible-dimensions).
+Corpus extractors use user-defined dimensions.

-There is a built-in entity dimension `system:boolean` used to extract yes/no answers.
+There is also a built-in entity dimension `system:boolean` used to extract yes/no answers.

 #### priority

-The **priority** is a number **between 0 and Infinity**, the greater the priority, the earlier the bot will ask for this entity.
+The **priority** is a positive number, the greater the priority, the earlier the bot will ask for this entity.

 > priority is an **optional** property with a default value of 0.